 Our supportive care team provides treatment for any pain or discomfort that may occur as a result of bladder cancer or treatment.

 Pain management may include the use of medications or integrative therapies.
-Our integrative medicine services include massage therapy, which can help reduce stress, and acupuncture, which may relieve pain and radiation-related fatigue.
+Our integrative health services include massage therapy, which can help reduce stress, and acupuncture, which may relieve pain and radiation-related fatigue.

 Sometimes people who are treated for bladder cancer experience problems with urine leakage, or urinary incontinence, regardless of whether their bladder was preserved or reconstructed.